f4exb/sdrangel/plugins/channeltx/modwfm/readme.md

 <h3>17: Play file length</h3>

-This isthe audio file play length in time units
+This is the audio file play length in time units

 <h3>18: Play file position slider</h3>

-This slider can be used to randomly set the currennt position in the file when file play is in pause state (button 18.3)
+This slider can be used to randomly set the currennt position in the file when file play is in pause state (button 15.3)